larsbertram1976/Azubiberater/README.md

 ## License

-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE) file, which outlines the terms and conditions of this license.
+This project is licensed under the becoss.de License.
+For more details, please refer to the file, which outlines the terms and conditions of this license.